 While in this sector, you can stay in Rushaga Gorilla Safari Lodge which is a luxury option, Gorilla Valley Lodge for Midrange and Nshongi camp for Budget accommodation and camping option.

-Bitukura Gorilla Family.
-This is one of the most peaceful gorilla groups in Bwindi.
-Bitukura Family has a group size of 12 members including four silverbacks.
+Bitukura group.
+It is arguably the most calm of all groups in Bwindi.
+Bitukura Family has a membership of about 12 members including 4 silverbacks.

-Oruzogo family Group is open for tourists in the Ruhija sector, it has a family size of 16 members with one silverback.
+Oruzogo family Group is open all year round for trekkers in the Ruhija region.
+Oruzogo’s family population is about 16 members with one silverback.
 It is among the most recent groups opened for trekking.

 Kyaguriro Gorilla Group.
 This is a group of 20 members.
 Fully habituated and launched in the year 2011, the group has since been put aside for only research and study purposes.

 Some of the most amazing activities in this sector include birding, gorilla Trekking, Nature walks among others.
-Lodges here include Ruhija Gorilla Safari lodge for luxury, Bakiga Lodge for Midrange and Broadbill Forest Camp for budget.
+Lodges in Ruhija include the luxurious Ruhija Gorilla Safari lodge, Bakiga Lodge for Midrange and Broadbill Forest Camp for budget.

-Nkuringo is located on the extreme southern part of the Park with two gorilla families, namely Nkuringo and Christmas families.
+Nkuringo is located on the extreme southern corner of Bwindi, in Kisoro district.
+It comprises of two gorilla groups; Nkuringo and Christmas families.
 Nkuringo Group is home to 19 members.
-In fact, this is the most exciting group to visit in Bwindi, but usually located deep in the forest and may prove to be a bit strenuous to trek Nkuringo family.
+Truly speaking, Nkuringo group is the most thrilling group to meet in Bwindi, but usually located deep in the forest and may prove to be a bit strenuous to trek Nkuringo family.
 However, the joy of meeting the members of this group face to face is worth all the effort.